Tenant Right to Withhold Rent for Repairs in Connecticut

-A tenant can initiate an action in court against the landlord to get the landlord to fulfill his or her responsibilities.
+A tenant can initiate an action in court against the landlord to get the landlord to fulfill their responsibilities.

-Before the tenant can file a complaint with the court, he or she must have filed a complaint with the local housing code enforcement agency regarding the landlord’s alleged violation.
+Before the tenant can file a complaint with the court, they must have filed a complaint with the local housing code enforcement agency regarding the landlord’s alleged violation.
 After 21 days, the tenant can then begin the process in court.

-- a.)
-Order the landlord to comply with his or her duties.
+- Order the landlord to comply with their duties.

-- b.)
-Order for a third party to collect rent or correct conditions at the property.
+- Order for a third party to collect rent or correct conditions at the property.

-- c.)
-Award monetary damages, which may include reimbursing the tenant for previously paid rent.
+- Award monetary damages, which may include reimbursing the tenant for previously paid rent.

-- d.)
-Order that rent paid into court by the tenant can be used to repair the premises or can be awarded appropriately between the parties
+- An order that rent paid into court by the tenant can be used to repair the premises or can be awarded appropriately between the parties.

-- e.)
-Other orders deemed fit by the court.
+- Other orders deemed fit by the court.

 Tenants whose landlords have already filed a notice to quit against them for nonpayment of rent or for another breach of the lease agreement are not allowed to file a complaint against the landlord with the local agency or with the court because it will be seen as a retaliatory action by the tenant.

-The landlord can issue a counterclaim, stating that the tenant has not fulfilled his or her obligations.
+The landlord can issue a counterclaim, stating that the tenant has not fulfilled their obligations.